giuseppe-velocci/coding-game-2023/README.md

 - **HTTP Method**: POST
 - **Endpoint**: `/order/add-product/{id}`
 - **Description**: Add a product (drink) to an existing order.
 Calling this endpoint multiple times for the same product will result in an override.
-It cannot remove added products
+It cannot remove added products.
+Important: products can be added as long as a payment has not been added.
 - **Query Parameters**: id: Order id, returned by `/order` endpoint
 - **HTTP Request Body**:
   ```json